Zambito1/yggdrasil-specs/ys001-yggdrasil-core-specification.md

 7 bits of the source value and place them into the least-significant 7 bits of your first byte, and then set the most-significant bit of the first byte to 0.

-Repeat the process by right-shifting 7 bytes from the source value.
+Repeat the process by right-shifting 7 bits from the source value.
 If the shifted source value is still greater than zero, append the next byte by taking the next 7 least-significant bits and set the most-significant bit to 1.